egel-lang/egel-lang.github.io/SEMANTICS.md

 + Third, since the semantics still rewrites trees, or directed acyclic graphs, you can implement it with nothing more than reference counting.
 In this case using C++'s shared pointers which has some additional benefits regarding predictable behavior, punctual disposing of resources, and concurrent evaluation.
++ Fourth, the model allows for cheap concurrency where an extra thread can modeled by introducing not much more than an extra node which is rewritten.
+I.e., hardly bigger than a pointer.
+It also allows for full sharing of graph nodes of other threads.

 I like this model of evaluation, there isn't much more to it.
 Some difficulties with this model are not discussed here.